SumiSastri/nextjs-aws-app/README.md

 This app is a work in progress along with an app using React and  Google Cloud Platform services as I would like to form an opinion and compare/contrast the two serverless options.

-This app has 2 repos
+This app has 2 repos:

-The aws-cdk-demo app compares server-side REST APIs and deploys to Heroku (note as Heroku has stopped offering a free-tier this can be tested on postman not Heroku)
+1. The aws-cdk-demo app compares server-side REST APIs and deploys to Heroku (note as Heroku has stopped offering a free-tier this can be tested on postman not Heroku).

-The next user-login-aws-auth-app with email-password sign-in with email-link auth verification and using cognito-user pools.
+2. The next user-login-aws-auth-app with email-password sign-in with email-link auth verification and using cognito-user pools. (work-in-progress)

 My initial impressions of AWS are